Malik Allen: Professional career

 After four years at Villanova University Allen went undrafted in the 2000 NBA draft.
 He began his career in the ABA with the San Diego Wildfire and in the International Basketball League with Trenton in 2000–01 season.
 On July 20, 2001, he was signed by the Miami Heat of the NBA.
 He stayed with the Heat until he was traded on February 24, 2005, to the Charlotte Bobcats.
 The Chicago Bulls signed him to a two-year deal on September 2, 2005.
 Over two seasons with the Bulls Allen played in 114 regular season games making 21 starts and averaged 4.5 points and 2.3 rebounds per game.
 On September 10, 2007, the New Jersey Nets signed Allen to a one-year contract worth US$964,636.

 Allen appeared in 21 NBA Playoff games.
 He started all six playoff games for Chicago during '06 playoffs.

 On February 19, 2008, he was traded to the Dallas Mavericks along with Jason Kidd and Antoine Wright in exchange for Keith Van Horn, Devin Harris, Trenton Hassell, DeSagana Diop, Maurice Ager, $3 million cash and 2008 and the Mavericks' 2010 first round draft pick.

 On July 17, 2008, he, along with Tyronn Lue of the Dallas Mavericks, signed a contract with the Milwaukee Bucks.

 On July 22, 2009, the Denver Post reported that he was set to be traded to the Denver Nuggets in exchange for Sonny Weems and Walter Sharpe.
 The trade was made official on July 31, 2009.

-On September 16, 2010, the Orlando Sentinel reported that Allen was signed to an undisclosed deal.
+On September 16, 2010, the Orlando Sentinel reported that Allen was signed to an undisclosed deal with Orlado Magic.

 Allen's final NBA game ever was Game 5 of the 2011 Eastern Conference First Round on April 26, 2011, in a 101–76 win over the Atlanta Hawks.
 In his final game, Allen recorded 1 point and 1 rebound.
 Orlando would go on to lose Game 6 and get eliminated from the playoffs 4 - 2.